boardzilla/boardzilla-docs/docs/ui/layout.md

 space.
 E.g. if you have a space that might have both Cards and Tokens in it and you apply one layout to Cards and another to Tokens, each Card and Token in that space will be laid out in accordance with its respective layout rules, but Cards will not affect how Tokens are laid out, and vice versa.
-They are completely free to overlap each other (with later layouts appearing over top of earlier ones).
+They are therefore completely free to overlap each other if the layouts use the same area.
+Later layouts will appear over top of earlier ones in this case.

 <div style="textAlign: center"><img src="/img/layouts.svg"/></div>